 - Two new governance structures are proposed to give Regions a voice: 1) A broad-based Regional Assembly for contributing, new and aspiring Regions, and 2) A Regional Advisory Board which will consist of one representative from each contributing Region.
-Similar to the Organisational Advisory Board (OAB), the Regional Advisory Board will elect two Co-Chairs to participate on Council as observers.
+Similar to the Organisational Advisory Board (OAB), the Regional Advisory Board will elect two Co-Chairs to participate on Council as consensus forming non-voting members.
 Funders from contributing Regions will also be invited to participate in the Funders Forum.

 This coordination group is open to all members of RDA to join in order to keep abreast of the updates, news, webinars and documentation on RDA Regional Engagement.